 - Verdict: is the Sports Direct report a whitewash?

 “people speak,” she stated.
-“It kind of surprises me that that is a subject matter of communication amongst human beings.
+“It surprises me that that is a subject matter of communication amongst human beings.
 Anyone in seashore volleyball will let you know a partnership is tough work.
 I do not think any courting is ever 100 in line with cent smooth crusing.